hanyoseob/matlab-DMD/README.md

 $$\frac{d\vec{\mathbf{x}}}{dt} = A \vec{\mathbf{x}},~~~~~~~~~~x \in \mathbb{R}^n,~~~n \gg 1,$$

-the differention equation with the linear dynamical system $A$ can be easily solved, then its general solution is `exponential solution` defined as:
+the differential equation with the linear dynamical system $A$ can be easily solved, then its general solution is `exponential solution` defined as:

 $$\vec{\mathbf{x}}=\vec{\mathbf{v}}e^{\lambda t}$$